1. Housing — rent or mortgage, utilities, water/gas/electricity, internet

 4. Everything else — telecom, healthcare, education, leisure, miscellaneous

-First, food bills are visible weekly — every receipt carries a small jolt of "this got pricier."
-Second, rent or mortgage is one transaction per month, with no per-meal emotion attached.
-So the bucket that's actually moving fastest is also the bucket that's hardest to feel.
+First, food bills hit you weekly.
+High frequency, and every receipt carries a small jolt of \"this got pricier.\" Second, rent or mortgage is one transaction a month, with zero per-meal emotion attached.
+So the bucket that's actually moving fastest is the one you feel least.

-The fix is to review by 12-month total, not by "this month's pain."
-Whichever bucket grew most in the year-on-year compare is the one to investigate first.
+The fix: don't review by \"what felt expensive this month.\" Review by the 12-month total.
+Whichever bucket grew most year-on-year is the one to investigate first.

 Reduced to one page